Mary Had a Little Boy: Critical reception

-AllMusic editor Andrew Hamilton constated that Penny Ford's "telling vocal and the story line" on the song make it "the most accessible cut" on the World Power album.
+AllMusic editor Andrew Hamilton stated that Penny Ford's "telling vocal and the story line" on the song make it "the most accessible cut" on the World Power album.
 Larry Flick from Billboard magazine complimented it as a "fairly appealing hip-houser".
 Push from Melody Maker viewed it as "funky".
-Another Melody Maker editor, Andrew Smith, described it as "pure European house", "on the acceptable, if rather bland".
+Another Melody Maker editor, Andrew Smith, described it as "pure European house", "acceptable, if rather bland".
 Pan-European magazine Music & Media declared it as an "irresistable, [sic] nervous dance track based on a wicked, sticking tune."
 James Hamilton from Music Week called it a nursery rhyme paraphrasing singalong".
 Timmy Mallett reviewed the song for Smash Hits, commenting, "This is really good."
 He added, "It's the sort of record I'd dance to, but it does sound as though they're scraping the barrel by doing what is basically a nursery rhyme."

 Chart performance

-"Mary Had a Little Boy" peaked at number one in Zimbabwe and on the RPM Dance/Urban chart in Canada.
+"Mary Had a Little Boy" peaked at number one in Zimbabwe and on the RPM Dance/Urban chart in Canada (March/April 1991).
 In Europe, it peaked within the top 10 in Austria, Belgium, Finland, Germany, Ireland, Luxembourg, the Netherlands, Spain, Sweden, Switzerland and the United Kingdom.
 In the latter country, the single reached number eight during its third week on the UK Singles Chart, on 16 December 1990.
 Additionally, it entered the top 20 in Italy, reaching number 19.
 In the United States, "Mary Had a Little Boy" charted on the Billboard Dance Club Play chart, peaking at number four.
 In New Zealand and Australia, it peaked at numbers 13 and 18, respectively.